Montague Holbein

-Montague Alfred Holbein (11 August 18611 July 1944) was a British champion cyclist and swimmer.
+Montague Alfred Holbein (11 August 1861 – 1 July 1944) was a British champion cyclist and swimmer.
 He is most known for his second place in the inaugural 1891 Bordeaux-Paris, that was won by his countryman George Pilkington Mills and for several attempts in the early 1900s to cross the English Channel swimming.

 Cycling

-In the early days of competitive cycling Holbein was one of the absolute stars of the then dominant British cycling scene.
-A good example of the dominance of British cycling in those days was the 1891 Bordeaux-Paris, that saw the Brits take the first four places, Holbein ranking second.
-His specialty was in long endurances races, which is shown by his victories in 24 hour races on the Great North Road and in the Cuca Cocoa Cup on the Herne Hill Velodrome.
+In the early days of competitive cycling Holbein was one of the absolute stars of the then-dominant British cycling scene.
+A good example of the dominance of British cycling in those days was the 1891 Bordeaux-Paris, which saw the Brits take the first four places, Holbein ranking second.
+His specialty was in long endurance races, which is shown by his victories in 24-hour races on the Great North Road and in the Cuca Cocoa Cup at the Herne Hill Velodrome.
 In total Holbein established 32 British cycling records.
-Nowadays more known is his second place in the inaugural Bordeaux-Paris, where a group of 4 British cyclists dominated the race.
+Nowadays better known is his second place in the inaugural Bordeaux-Paris, where a group of 4 British cyclists dominated the race.